zhangsushen1992/zhangsushen.github.io/Research/Architectural_search/overview.md

 ### Future Directions
 Many focus on image classification since 1) NAS is challenging in this area and manual engineering predominates, and 2) there is well-defined search space with knowledge from manual engineering.
 Other areas to apply NAS include language modelling, music modelling, image restoration, network compression; applications to reinforcement learning, generative adversarial networks, semantic segmentation, or sensor fusion.

 Another direction is multi-task problems and multi-objective problems, in which measures of resource efficiency are used as objectives along with the predictive performance on unseen data.
+Likewise, extension of RL/bandit approaches is applied to learn policeis that are conditioned on a state that encodes task properties/resource requirements.
+One-shot NAS has been used to generate different architectures depending on the task or instance on-th-fly.

+Defining more general and flexible search spaces is a related direction.
+Transcending standard definition of cells and architecture can increase the power of NAS.
+A search space allowing more general structure would make NAS more broadly applicalbe.
+Common search space does not allow novel building blocks hence is limited.

+Comparison of performance is difficult since architecture is not the single factor.
+For example, results on CIFAR-10 dataset differ in search space, computational budget, data augmentation, training procedures, regularization and other factors.
+The definition of common benchmarks is thus important.
+It would also be interesting to evaluation NAS as part of a full open-source AutoML system where hyperparameters and data augmentaiton pipeline are optimised along with NAS.

+While NAS has achieved impressive performance, it fails to provide insights to why specific architectures work well and why architectures derived in independent runs are similar.
+Identifying common motifs, understanding performance, and invesigating generalisation property are desirable.